-Timing and frequency of criticality assessments
+Timing and frequency of materiality criticality assessments

-5.5 RPSOs and SSPs are expected to set out an appropriate frequency to periodically assess the criticality of their outsourcing and third party arrangements.
-Criticality may vary throughout the duration of an arrangement and should therefore be (re)assessed:
+5.5 RPSOs and SSPs are expected to set out an appropriate frequency to periodically assess the materiality criticality of their outsourcing and third-party arrangements.
+Materiality Criticality may vary throughout the duration of an arrangement and should therefore be (re)assessed:

-- prior to signing the written agreement; - at appropriate pre-determined intervals thereafter e.g. during scheduled review periods; - where a RPSO or SSP plans to scale up its use of the service or dependency on the third party; - if a significant organisational change at the third party or a sub-outsourced third party takes place that could change the nature, scale, and complexity of the risks inherent in the outsourcing arrangement, including a significant change to the third party's ownership or financial position; and - where a third party is identified as supporting an important business service following a review of the RPSO's or SSP's mapping or testing of important business services, or an operational incident.
+- prior to signing the written agreement; - at appropriate pre-determined intervals thereafter eg during scheduled review periods; - where a RPSO or SSP plans to scale up its use of the service or dependency on the third party; - if a significant organisational change at the third party or a sub-outsourced third party takes place that could change the nature, scale, and complexity of the risks inherent in the outsourcing arrangement, including a significant change to the third party's ownership or financial position; and - where a third party is identified as supporting an important business service following a review of the RPSO's or SSP's mapping or testing of important business services, or an operational incident.

-5.6 Where a RPSO or SSP expects an outsourcing or third party arrangement to become critical in the future, it should take reasonable steps to ensure that it can comply with all applicable expectations in Chapters 6 to 10 before the criticality threshold is crossed.
-If an outsourcing or third party arrangement becomes critical as a result of new information, changes to operational arrangements, or due to an unexpected occurrence of a severe event, such as a pandemic, RPSOs or SSPs should consider whether additional measures to safeguard their operational resilience are warranted, such as revisions to contractual provisions.
+5.6 Where a RPSO or SSP expects an outsourcing or third-party arrangement to become material critical in the future, it should take reasonable steps to ensure that it can comply with all applicable expectations in Chapters 6 to 10 before the materiality criticality threshold is crossed.
+If an outsourcing or third-party arrangement becomes material critical as a result of new information, changes to operational arrangements, or due to an unexpected occurrence of a severe event, such as a pandemic, RPSOs or SSPs should consider whether additional measures to safeguard their operational resilience are warranted, such as revisions to contractual provisions.

-Criteria for assessing criticality
+Criteria for assessing materiality criticality

-5.7 RPSOs and SSPs should develop their own processes for assessing criticality as part of their outsourcing or third party risk management policy.
-The assessment framework, including the setting of thresholds for classification of criticality, should be aligned to a RPSO's or SSP's broader operational risk management framework that is used for identifying and managing third party risks.
-The Bank expects RPSOs and SSPs to generally consider an outsourcing or third party arrangement as critical where a defect or failure in its performance could:
+5.7 RPSOs and SSPs should develop their own processes for assessing materiality eriticality as part of their outsourcing or third party-risk management policy.
+The assessment framework, including the setting of thresholds for classification of materiality eriticality, should be aligned to the RPSO's or SSP's broader operational risk management framework that is used for identifying and managing third-party risks.
+The Bank expects RPSOs and SSPs to generally consider an outsourcing or third-party arrangement as material critical where a disruption defect or failure in the its performance of the product or service provided to the RPSO or SSP could pose a risk:

-- Threaten the transfer of payments or safety and efficiency of a payment system, thereby threatening the financial stability of the UK; or - Impact the resolvability of the RPSO or SSP.

-5.8 The Bank also expects RPSOs and SSPs to classify an outsourced or third party arrangement as critical if it involves an important business service or where there is a dependency on a third party for the delivery in part, or in full.

-5.9 The Bank expects RPSOs and SSPs to have regard to all applicable criteria in Table 4 below, both individually and collectively, when assessing the criticality of an outsourcing or third party arrangement not otherwise covered in this Chapter.
-Although in practice, many critical outsourcing and third party arrangements involve ICT products or services (e.g. cloud), the presence of a given ICT product or service does not, in itself, automatically render an outsourcing arrangement critical.
+- to the continuity of service provided by RPSO or SSP, or threaten the transfer of payments or safety and efficiency of a payment system, thereby threatening the financial stability of the UK; or - impact the resolvability of the RPSO or SSP. - 5.8 The Bank also expects RPSOs and SSPs to classify an outsourced or third-party arrangement as material critical if it involves an important business service or where there is a dependency on a third party for the delivery in part, or in full. - 5.9 The Bank expects RPSOs and SSPs to have regard to all applicable criteria set out below, both individually and collectively, when assessing the materiality eriticality of an outsourcing or third-party arrangement not otherwise covered in this chapter.
+Although in practice, many material eritical outsourcing and third-party arrangements involve ICT products or services (eg cloud), the presence of a given ICT product or service does not, in itself, automatically render an outsourcing arrangement material critical.